Ski Tuning / Repairs

 Most customers aren't sure what tune up they need so we will sum it up for you....

 After a few 'Quick Tunes' it might be time to consider a 'Stone Grind'.
-Now a stone grind tune does the edges, but more importantly, it takes care of the bases of your skis.
-The base of your skis need structure, and a stone grind tune will give it that, it also helps eliminate some of those pesky little nicks and scratches you might have noticed on your bases.
-Periodically some of those scratches might be too deep to be removed by stone grinding, or you might have noticed that deep gouge in your base.
+Now a stone grind tune does the edges, but more importantly, it takes care of the base of your skis.
+The base of your skis need structure, and a stone grind tune will give it that.
+It also helps eliminate some of those pesky little nicks and scratches you might have noticed on your bases.
+Periodically some of those scratches might be too deep to be removed by stone grinding, or you might have noticed a deep gouge in your base.
 This is where P-Tex comes into play.

-P-Tex will help fill those deep gouges and will help extend the life of your skis by not allowing water to migrate into the core of your ski.
-P-Texing should always be done with a Stone Grind to help smooth out the P-Tex and allow the ski to glide without any obstructions.
+P-Texing will help fill those deep gouges and will help extend the life of your skis by not allowing water to migrate into the core of your ski.
+P-Texing should always be done with a Stone Grind to help smooth out the P-Tex and allow the skis to glide without any obstructions.

 Bindings should always be tested to be sure they are releasing properly.
-We're talking about your knees here people, better to be safe than sorry.
-Over the past 20 years it has been on occasion bindings have failed function tests, but when they do it is better done with our binding tester than with your knees!
+We're talking about your knees here people-- better to be safe than sorry.
+Over the past 30 years, occasionally bindings have failed function tests.
+And when they do fail, it is better for that failure to be detected with our binding testing equipment than with your knees!
 At the very least it is a good practice to have your bindings tested at the beginning of every season before skiing on them.
 We offer a Pre-Season Tune which includes the binding function test and a stone grind tune.
-This way when the slopes open you know you are good to go!
+This way when the slopes open, you know you are good to go!